 The Turning the Corner award recognizes MBA students who have completed 34 to 40 units and MSIS students who have completed 24 to 32 units (including waived courses) and have a GPA of 3.9 or above.
 The award is offered fall, winter, and spring quarters.
 Students may earn this award only once during their time in the program.

-The Home Stretch award honors the top capstone group in each section of MGMT 619, which students typically take in the last quarter of the program.
-(Applicable only to students entering the program prior to Fall 2013.)
-The capstone professors select the recipients of this award.
+The Home Stretch award honors the top group in each section of MGMT 3519, which students take after the completion of all core courses.
+The MGMT 3519 professors select the recipients of this award.

 The Dean’s List honors all students who receive a term GPA of 3.8 or above for the eligible term, if they were enrolled in a minimum of 4 units and have completed at least 10 units toward their cumulative GPA prior to the eligible term.
 Students in their first term or who are not in good academic standing are not eligible for the Dean’s List.
 Students are notified on a quarterly basis and recognition is acknowledged annually.
 The Dean’s List is not awarded during the summer term.

 DEAN’S LEADERSHIP AWARD

 Each year, upon recommendation of the faculty, fellow students, and staff, the Dean names one or more graduating students to receive recognition for contributions to the program, school, community, and/or corporate world.
 These may be given for extraordinary service, leadership, innovation, and audacity.
 Students are recognized in June of each year at the Student Life Awards Reception.